-A whole school assembly conducted by the students is held fortnightly on Thursday morning at 8.45am.
-Merit and other awards are presented with a nominated class presenting an item approximately once a month.
+A whole school assembly conducted by the students is held every three weeks on Friday morning at 8.45am.
+Merit and other awards are presented with a nominated class presenting an item on certain dates.
+(Check Term Planner for assembly dates.)